jan-riemenschneider/jan-riemenschneider/README.md

-# 👋 Hi there, I'm Jan Riemenschneider!
+# 👋 Hi there, I'm Jan!

 Welcome to my GitHub profile!
 I'm a passionate developer currently diving deep into the world of web development through an intensive bootcamp.
 I love creating innovative solutions and am always eager to learn new technologies.